dargor0/myhdl-addons/cosimulation/ghdl/README.txt

 * From_sigvector : All signals driven by MyHDL concatenated in a single signal following the same order in C_FROM_SIGINFO

-Keep track of the signals descriptions when mapping
+Keep track of the signals descriptions when mapping signals from myhdl_ghdl_core to your testbench.
+Order and bit-order (msb downto lsb in bit_vectors) are important.

 Cosimulation for GHDL is based on icarus cosimulation code, relying on Unix-style pipes IPC.
-Initial support for sockets IPC is available.
+Sockets IPC (UNIX, IPv4 and IPv6) are also available.

 Test is available on the "test" subdirectory, just run "python test_all.py".

+ghdl_env downloaded from http://ygdes.com/GHDL/ghdl_env/